canjs/canjs/index.md

   update  : 'PUT /todos/{id}',
   destroy : 'DELETE /todos/{id}'
   }, {});
+{% endhighlight %}

+The following example creates 100 Todos with the current counter as the `id` and a `name` and fixtures for creating, updating and deleting a Todo:

+{% highlight javascript %}
 var store = can.fixture.make(100, function(i) {
   return {
     id : i,